Tom Kruse (mailman): Later life

 Kruse retired in 1984, and moved to Cumberland Park in Adelaide.
-In May 1986, South Australia's 150th Jubilee, Tom re-enacted his run, with 80 vehicles joining in the northbound convoy.
-There was a second re-enactment in 1999, and in October of that year the Leyland was trucked to a few kilometres out of Birdsville so Tom could drive it into the township for celebrations.
-The next morning it was loaded with mail for "The Mail Truck's Last Run" to Marree.
-A major reason for the event was to raise funds for the Royal Flying Doctor Service.
+In May 1986, South Australia's 150th Jubilee, he re-enacted his run, with 80 vehicles joining in the northbound convoy.
+There was a second re-enactment in 1999, and in October of that year the Leyland was trucked to a few kilometres out of Birdsville so Kruse could drive it into the township for celebrations.
+The next morning it was loaded with mail for "The Mail Truck's Last Run" to Marree, a fundraiser for the Royal Flying Doctor Service.
 This run resulted in another documentary, Last Mail from Birdsville – the Story of Tom Kruse.
 As well as a book about Tom's life written by Kristin Weidenbach entitled Mailman of the Birdville Track.

 In 2000 Tom was inducted into the National Transport Hall of Fame in Alice Springs, and in 2003 he was officially recognised as an Outback Legend by Australian Geographic magazine.
 Also in 2003, Tom and his truck, the Badger, were nominated South Australian icons by the National Trust of Australia.

-In 2008, bronze busts of Tom were placed in the National Transport Hall of Fame in Alice Springs, National Motor Museum at Birdwood, at Waterloo (his birthplace), and at Birdsville and Marree.
+In 2008, bronze busts of Kruse were placed in the National Transport Hall of Fame in Alice Springs, National Motor Museum at Birdwood, at Waterloo (his birthplace), and at Birdsville and Marree.

-Publicans Phil and Marilyn (Maz) Turner of the iconic Marree Hotel commissioned Ian Doyle, Executive Producer of 'The Tom Kruse Collection' to curate and with Mark Metzger to build the Tom Kruse Museum in the renamed Tom Kruse Room in the Marree Hotel.
-The collection includes hundreds of photographs, documents and memorabilia from Tom's Marree to Birdsville mail run, including a floor board and the original grille from the 1936 'Back of Beyond' Leyland Badger and a signed and framed mailbag used in the production of 'The Last Mail from Birdsville - the Story of Tom Kruse' in 1999.
+Publicans Phil and Marilyn (Maz) Turner of the iconic Marree Hotel commissioned Ian Doyle, executive producer of 'The Tom Kruse Collection' to curate and with Mark Metzger to build the Tom Kruse Museum in the renamed Tom Kruse Room in the Marree Hotel.
+The collection includes hundreds of photographs, documents and memorabilia from Kruse's Marree to Birdsville mail run, including a floor board and the original grille from the 1936 'Back of Beyond' Leyland Badger and a signed and framed mailbag used in the production of The Last Mail from Birdsville - the Story of Tom Kruse in 1999.

+The Tom Kruse Marree bust is now located in the Tom Kruse Room.
+A letter written by Australian artist Sidney Nolan to Kruse in Marree in 1954 has been added to the display.
+The Nolans were family friends of the Heyer family.
+Sidney saw an early release of The Back of Beyond in London and wrote to Kruse letting him know that he enjoyed the production.
+The letter also said that Sidney Nolan had included a couple of photographs and that he was intending to do some drawings and he would send them at a later date.
+The Kruse family are not able to locate the photos or the promised drawings.
+Sidney Nolan met Kruse in Marree in the late 1940s.
+He accompanied John Heyer on one of his docudrama research trips up the Birdsville Track.
+He also reconnected with Kruse in Marree when he, his wife Cynthia Nolan and daughter Jinx visited Marree as part of a lengthy Australian family odyssey which took them from Sydney to The Kimberly in the early 1950s.

 Kruse died in Adelaide, aged 96, on 30 June 2011.